TurboVNC/turbovnc/README.txt

 All versions of TurboVNC contain the following programs:

   vncviewer - the TurboVNC Viewer.
-On Unix platforms (except Mac), this is an
+On Un*x and Mac platforms, this is a
-              X Windows application and requires an X Windows server.
-On Mac platforms, it is a script that launches the Mac TurboVNC Viewer app, which is simply a packaged version of the Java TurboVNC Viewer and the libjpeg-turbo JNI library.
+              script that launches the Java TurboVNC Viewer.
+On Mac platforms, the Java TurboVNC Viewer is packaged in an app bundle along with the libjpeg-turbo JNI library.

               vncviewer connects to a VNC server and allows you to interact with the remote desktop being displayed by the VNC server.